 -- I don't know where Pat got this particular recipe, but most are similar with varying amounts of sugar.
 Now that I've tried this one, I am going to compare it to a few others.

--- A little espresso powder added in with the dry ingredients would be a nice touch (I didn't have any)
+-- A little espresso powder is a nice touch as is cinnamon

 -- The cake thickens as it sits.
 It is kind of soupy straight out of the oven, but by day two it's thick and you can eat it cold or reheat it.